 The best part is, you do not need a toolbox to mount and set its positionings.
 Thanks to the double lock slider, the bindings can be fixed and adjusted safely on the IFP plate.
 The Flow Flex feature makes sure that the two-part plate and the latching (that have 2 pins spaced closely) provide extra security and fixes the bindings at a single point.

 2. The Lightest: Fischer 2020 Inspire My Style

-The Lightest Fischer 2020 Inspire My Style XC skis are great for intermediate level as well as fitness enthusiastic women skiers.
+The Lightest Fischer 2020 Inspire My Style cross country skis are great for intermediate level as well as fitness enthusiastic female skiers.
 These skis are light in weight and have a solid base of Air Core Basalite.